CALCULATE YOUR SIP RETURNS

 It is often associated with market indecision before a trend reversal.
 Apart from Doji star, Dragonfly Doji and Gravestone Doji also indicate a trend reversal; but to base your trading decisions on them, those must concur with other popular trading tools like moving average, RSI, or moving oscillator.

-Doji formations often have no real-body, means that the opening and closing price is almost the same, or the market has reached an equilibrium where neither the buying not the selling strengths are strong enough to give it a direction.
+Doji formations often have no real body, meaning that the opening and closing prices are almost the same, or the market has reached an equilibrium where neither the buying nor the selling strengths are strong enough to give it a direction.

 Abandoned Baby

-Since it is a trend reversal pattern, an abandoned baby can appear in both uptrend or downtrend.
+Since it is a trend reversal pattern, an abandoned baby can appear in both an uptrend and a downtrend.
 An abandoned baby is a Doji star that appears between two candles – the first one appearing in the direction of the trend and the second confirmation candle appearing in the reversed trend, either bullish or bearish.
 The shadow of the first candle mustn’t overlap the second candle.
-The star appears above or below the trend, looking abandoned, hence the moniker.
+The star appears above or below the trend, appearing isolated due to a gap on both sides.

 Hammer Pattern

-Hammer is a single candle pattern that appears in a downtrend implying a trend reversal to bullish.
-It usually has a small real-body and a long downward shadow.
-It indicates that the market fished for the bottom but eventually buying forces were strong to push the market up – the result is a bullish or green candle comprising a short real-body.
+Hammer is a single candle pattern that appears in a downtrend, implying a trend reversal to bullish.
+It usually has a small real body and a long downward shadow.
+It indicates price rejection, but eventually, buying forces were strong enough to push the market up.
+The result is a bullish or green candle comprising a short real-body.
 The candle appearing next to the hammer must confirm the trend reversal to form a trading strategy.
 It must close above the last candle formed before the hammer.

-Another similar formation that appears in the candlestick chart is called a hanging man.
-It is a hammer that appears in uptrend.
+Another similar pattern that appears in the candlestick chart is called a hanging man.
+It is a hammer that appears in an uptrend.
 When the hanging man appears after a rally, it indicates a trend reversal.
 It needs further confirmation from the following candles appearing in the trendline.
-If those appearing in a downtrend, the hanging man confirms a downward trend reversal.
+If those appear in a downtrend, the hanging man confirms a downward trend reversal.

 Piercing line